simple-restricted-token/simple-restricted-token/README.md

 }

 /// @notice Returns a human-readable message for a given restriction code
-/// @param {uint} restrictionCode - Identifier for looking up a message
+/// @param restrictionCode Identifier for looking up a message
-/// @return {string} message - Text showing the restriction's reasoning function messageForTransferRestriction (uint restrictionCode) public view
+/// @return Text showing the restriction's reasoning function messageForTransferRestriction (uint restrictionCode) public view